 A judge residing at Mylapore was too pre-occupied with his legal profession.
-Then, someone suggested to him to have Thiruppugazh Recital at his house.
-That was the time when Vallimalai Sri Sachidananda Swamigal was rendering Thiruppugazh Recital in and around Chennai.
-The Judge who was just curious to know what Thiruppugazh is all about agreed to have a bhajan.
-As Vallimalai Sri Sachidananda Swamigal stepped into his house and started the recital, the whole house reverberated with the melodious songs of Thiruppugazh.
-The atmosphere was surcharged with devotion.
+Like a true Karma Yogi, he was always engaged in doing the work assigned to him.
+Even while at home, he would be studying the papers and preparing for the next day’s session.
+Then, a friend called at his residence and made a suggestion.
+“Why not have a Thiruppugazh Recital at your house.”
+That was the time when Vallimalai Sri Sachidananda Swamigal was creating a Thiruppugazh wave in and around Chennai.
+The Judge, who was just curious to know what Thiruppugazh is all about, agreed.
+As Vallimalai Sri Sachidananda Swamigal stepped into his house and started the Thiruppugazh recital, the whole atmosphere was surcharged with devotion.
 At the prompting of Swamigal, the judge started singing by seeing the Thiruppugazh book.
 That marked his initiation into Thiruppugazh form of worship.
-Then, Thiruppugazh became his primary profession and the legal profession, the next one.
+Then, Thiruppugazh became his primary profession and the legal profession, the next.
 The Judge who rendered the first song being initiated by Sri Sachidananda Swamigal and went on singing at many places like temple, houses, halls and even in streets, was Sri T.M.
 Krishnaswamy Iyer, popularly known as ‘Thiruppugazh Mani Iyer’.

 An Advocate of high repute, Sri Krishnaswamy Iyer was respected for the principles and values he held close to his heart.
 Having heard about his qualities, his dedication and adherence to truth, Diwan of Travancore, Sir C.P.
 Ramaswamy Iyer requested him to take charge as Chief Justice in the Travancore Court which he accepted.
 In 1947, the year India attained independence, he returned to Madras to continue his service in the Court.
 He soon rose to the level of Chief Justice of the Madras High Court.
 He retired from service in the year 1963.
 His portrait was unveiled at the hall of the Advocates’ Association by Justice Sri Pathanjali Sastri of Supreme Court.
 Later his portrait was also unveiled at the hall of the Madras High Court.